-When the String Tester application is activated, the Z100 Analyzer will set up a series of measurements based on deriving the basic solar cell impedance, which gives the user a fast overview of the general health state of the PV module string under test.
+The Z200 Analyzer “String Tester” will set up a series of measurements and also solar module string impedance.
+The user a gets fast overview of the general health state of the PV module string under test.
 The following is measured:

 - Open circuit voltage – VOC

 - Short circuit current ISC

 - Low frequency impedance norm – measured at VOC